e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **The due set is a property of the boundary,** not of the sweep call: computed once for the boundary and reused by every re-sweep of its quiescence iteration ([§8.6](#86-event-iteration-at-boundaries-to-quiescence-budgeted)), a due component being at its tick instant for the whole boundary rather than for one round of it.
-At a frame top it is the counter-modulo image of the frame index.
+At a frame top it is the gate's image of the frame index.
 At a `t*` boundary it is **empty** — the tick counter has not advanced there, no component is at a tick instant, and a modulo test against the unadvanced index would wrongly re-admit the previous frame's due set.
-At boundary zero it is **everything**: `t₀` is a grid point of every divisor and no earlier tick exists for a ZOH to hold ([§14.5](#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions)).
+At boundary zero it is **everything with `Φ = 0`**: at `idx = 0` the gate reads `(0 − Φ) % D == 0`, which by the canonical residue `0 ≤ Φ < D` holds iff `Φ = 0` — the rule is implemented by nothing, falling out of the ordinary gate.
+An offset component's first tick is at `Φ·Δt_base`; until then its cells hold the values the build probe populated ([§12.3](#123-probing-and-input-synthesis), [§14.5](#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions)) — a coherent
+ZOH story, those being exactly what a tick at `t₀⁻` would have produced.
+In a phase-free model every `Φ` is 0, and "at boundary zero everything is due" is the degenerate case of the same identity.

 **Simultaneous ticks are already well-defined** by settled machinery: all due components run their output stages in topological order within the sweep, then all due `g` updates run after it, in any order — each `g` reads the table and writes only its own `x` store.
 The FCS cascade's intra-tick ordering is a sweep property, not an update-order property.

+**Coincident vs. staggered is a modeling decision with observable consequences.**
+Coincident ticks give a consumer fresh same-instant reads via topological order — the idealized synchronous-sampling picture; a phase stagger makes the same reads pipelined and deterministically aged, the structural expression of an acquisition pipeline's latency (no delay blocks), and a load-shaping tool under real-time pacing ([§8.7](#87-real-time-pacing): staggered stacks never share a frame, so worst-case frame cost is a `max`, not a sum).
+Both patterns — and how silently an offset edit rewires a coincidence structure — are worked in `sample_time_proposal.md`; the bound schedule and its hyperperiod chart ([§12.2](#122-the-build-artifact)) are how a user audits which one they actually have.

 **Assemblies: virtual for execution, rate scopes for declaration.** There are no atomic assemblies, and no opt-in variant.
 Execution atomicity coarsens the schedulable